 and restoring a sense of self-control.

-Doctor of Arts in Marriage and Family, Eastern University
+PhD in Marriage and Family Therapy, Eastern University

 Facilitator, PREPARE / ENRICH program for couples counseling